fsfe/reuse-docs/tutorial/tutorial.md

 [license-list-data](https://github.com/spdx/license-list-data/tree/master/text)
 repository and put it in the `LICENSES` directory.

-## 2. Add license headers to relevant files
+## 2. Add copyright and license information to each file

 Now that you have a license, you need to indicate in the relevant files that these files fall under that license.
 You edit the comment header of